klahrich/chiefhustler/content/posts/dcm.md

 The company caters to big enterprise clients in multiple industries: banking, retail, healthcare, energy, cannabis, etc. According to the 2020 MD&A, the company provides services and products to 70 of the 100 largest corporations and government entities in Canada.
 Renewal rate on existing businesses was 95% as of 2021Q1.

-Unsurprisingly, the business is declining, losing ~$6.5M of revenues per year.
+Unsurprisingly, the printing business is declining, and the company's revenues are declining at the pace of ~$6.5M of revenues per year.

 ![dcm-revenues](/images/dcm-revenues.png)

-On the other hand, there was a reversal in the gross profit margin in 2020, as a result of better product mix, improved pricing, temporary layoffs during the pandemic and restructuring efforts started in 2019.
+On the other hand, there was a reversal in the gross margin in 2020, as a result of better product mix, improved pricing, temporary layoffs during the pandemic and restructuring efforts started in 2019.

 # Recent Developments